Lions are known as the King of Beasts.

 Once you find something that resonates with you, an artist will be able to help you pay a respectful homage.

-Let’s dive into lion symbolism in different cultures!
+Let’s dive into lion tattoo meanings and symbolism in different cultures!

 How did they get their regal and courageous reputation, and what are some of the more popular lion legends?